meheditcf/ccp-assignment-app/README.md

 - **Add/Edit Shipping Rates**: Utilized Formik for form management with Yup for validation.

 ### Table Management
+- **Edit/Delete**: Implemented edit/delete shipping rate option.
 - **Sorting**: Implemented Sorting rates directly in the table without using external libraries.
 - **Drag-n-Drop**: Implemented drag-and-drop functionality for reordering table rows without using external libraries
+- **Pagination**: Added pagination for the table.

 ### State Management
 - **React Context**: It was used to efficiently manage the application state, which is suitable for a lightweight project like this.
 - **useState hook**: Used useState hook for local state management.

 ### Design
-- **Tailwind CSS**: I used Tailwind CSS because it is a utility-based framework that gives the flexibility to modify everything and because I am very familiar with it.
-It Provides utility-based styling for a responsive and customizable design.
+- **Tailwind CSS**: I used Tailwind CSS because it is a utility-based framework that gives the flexibility to modify everything and also because I am very familiar with it.
+- **Responsiveness**: Tailwind provides utility-based styling for a responsive and customizable design.
+Used Tailwind utility classes to make the design responsive.

 ### Success/Failed Notification
 - **react-toastify**: Used this library to display toast notifications after various operations.